 FOOD, PHARMACY & OTHER SUPPLIES

-As confirmed COVID-19 cases began to accelerate in late February and early March, consumer priorities began to shift.
+As confirmed COVID-19 cases began to accelerate in late February and early March, consumer priorities began to shift, reflected in foot traffic changes.
 Gravy observed material increases in weekly foot traffic at both pharmacies and grocery stores, evidence of consumers stocking up on medicine and filling their pantries.
 In the Seattle area and nationwide, visits to pharmacies increased by 14% and 4%, respectively.
 Wholesale stores saw a 12% increase in average foot traffic nationwide and the Seattle area saw a 13% increase in foot traffic.
 Stores offering other basic necessities, like baby equipment and pet supplies, also experienced a boost in foot traffic.

 ENTERTAINMENT, ERRANDS, & OUTDOOR ACTIVITIES